7up-charsi/typeweave/README.md

 - **TypeScript Integration**: Harness the power of TypeScript's static typing to catch errors early and enhance code maintainability.

-- **Rich Component Library**: Access a comprehensive collection of UI components, ranging from basic elements to complex layouts, all meticulously crafted for seamless integration.
+- **Rich Component Library**: Access a comprehensive collection of UI components, ranging from basic to complex elements, all meticulously crafted for seamless integration.

 - **Customization Options**: Tailor the appearance and behavior of components to suit your project's unique requirements with customizable props and styling options.